-- 1. All projects associated with the Relief Route around San Angelo in preparation for a future Interstate Highway. - 2.
-Rehab of FM 2105 across the Northern side of the City.
-It has been used as a by-pass for several years. - 3.
-SL378 Rehab and expansion to better handle current traffic and future growth of traffic accessing the Air Force Base. - 4.
-Overpasses over three of the at-grade railroad crossings on some of the busiest streets inside the MPA.
-These three projects are listed as future Strategies. - 5.
-Upgrade of US67 from divided 4 lane highway with crossings through high speed traffic to a full interstate grade with two overpasses to separate high speed traffic from local traffic and limit access.
+- All projects associated with the Relief Route around San Angelo in preparation for a future Interstate Highway. - Widening and rehab of FM2288 to handle traffic associated with current housing expansion on this roadway and truck traffic going and coming from North to West and West to North. - SL378 Rehab and expansion to better handle current traffic and future growth of traffic accessing the Air Force Base. - Overpasses over three of the at-grade railroad crossings on some of the busiest streets inside the MPA.
+These three projects are listed as future Strategies. - Rehab of US 87 from non-interstate to interstate with frontage roads and rehab of current interchanges at US277 and FM1223.